mateusap1/athena-old/docs/blockchain_guide.md

 * ### get_mining_difficulty
     * Calculates the number of leading zeros that approaches the time goal of mining one block each 120 seconds.
 The number of leading zeros necessary to make a valid hash should be increased by one every time a block is mined in less then *N* / 16 seconds where *N* is the ideal time difference between blocks.

+    * Here you can find a good explanation on how bitcoin difficulty is obtained: https://medium.com/@blairlmarshall/how-do-miners-validate-transactions-c01b05f36231#1003

     * Returns the mining difficulty

 * ### get_current_reward